IrisShaders/DocsPage/README.md

 Images can be added to `src/assets/` and embedded in Markdown with a relative link.

 Content belongs in either `/guides`, `/reference`, `/how_to` within docs, and in its relative subcategory.
-Unfinished/Outdated docs are marked with the `Outdated` tag in the warning style.
+Unfinished/Unfinished docs are marked with the `Unfinished` tag in the warning style.

 ### How to write: